-3.2.
+3.3.
 Additional eligibility requirements

-We can only accept applications where you can provide:
+We can only accept applications where you provide:

-- confirmation that any Chief and/or Lead Investigators named on your application under this grant opportunity are not named as Chief and/or Lead Investigators on any other application under this grant opportunity - evidence from your board (or chief executive officer or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant - letters of support from each project partner, if applicable.
+- evidence from your board (or chief executive officer or equivalent if there is no board) that the project is supported, and that you can complete the project and meet the costs of the project not covered by grant funding. - letters of support from each project partner.

-3.3.
+3.4.
 Who is not eligible?